cltl/SoNar2Naf/README.md

 ## TODO list (in this order)
 TODO list includes:
 * obtain correct files all words in folia
-* create github
+* run all words part through dutch pipeline for testing
 * run full conversion to naf
-* run all files through dutch pipeline

 ## Code Documentation
 All python code has been documented with the epydoc package (http://epydoc.sourceforge.net/)